kaosat-dev/bevy_mod_yarn/README.md

     * Other UI tools for Bevy , like Egui , Belly or Kayak are not "standard"
     * everyone has their preferences

+## Development status

+This projets is still in the early stages, but it is already useable as it is for some basic Yarn scripts.

+Since I am using it myself and will be relying on it heavilly (yeah for dogfooding),

+I am aiming to be able to parse as much of the Yarn Syntax as possible:

+- [x] basic nodes parsing (header + body)
+- [x] dialogues: with or without character names
+- [ ] dialogues: interpolated values
+- [ ] dialogues: attributes
+- [ ] dialogues: conditional branching with expressions

+- [x] choices: blank line to close a list of choices
+- [ ] choices: nested/ indentation handling

+- [x] commands: basic parsing

+- [ ] expressions parsing
+- [ ] conditional expressions

+- [x] tags parsing
+- [ ] tags available inside statements

+- [ ] add testing

 ## License